-The promised results are more than a little appealing: increased energy, stamina, body detoxification, and—the thing I was most interested in—clearer, brighter skin.
+The results promised are more than a little intriguing: increased energy, stamina, body detoxification, and—the thing I was most interested in—clearer, brighter skin.
 Does the idea of getting an injection for better skin sound like something out of a sci-fi novel?
 Yes.
 Was I disturbed when I signed a waiver that mentioned the injections were not currently FDA-approved?
 Slightly.
 Was my inherent curiosity enough to overcome any qualms I felt about getting injected?
 Definitely.
 (Just for the record, I didn’t pass out.)

 “Glutathione is a natural compound found in the liver, as well as in many fruits and vegetables, like garlic, onions, avocado, parsley, and squash,” Dr. Lin explains.
 “In the liver, it’s a powerful antioxidant that is used by your body to help remove free radicals and toxins.”
 Apparently, taking glutathione orally doesn’t deliver the same detoxifying results, since it just gets absorbed by your digestive system—thus, the injection method.

-Here in the U.S, doctors often use it to help patients with cancer, AIDS, Parkinson's disease, and chronic fatigue syndrome feel more energetic.
-However, the practice of using it on healthy patients to “help detoxify the body and promote well-being” is slowly getting more popular.
+Here in the U.S, doctors often use glutathione to help patients with cancer, AIDS, Parkinson's disease, and chronic fatigue syndrome feel more energetic.
+However, the practice of using it on healthy patients for detoxification and well-being is slowly getting more popular.

 Dr. Lin rolled up my sleeves, looked for a fat enough vein, and injected the glutathione into my system.
-He suggests his patients start with 300 to 600 mg of glutathione (I got 300 mg) three times a week.
+He suggests his patients start with 300 to 600 milligrams of glutathione (I got 300 milligrams) three times a week.
 After four weeks, treatments can be tapered to just once a week, with skin results expected in six to eight weeks.

-As for general detoxification and overall well-being, I can’t say I noticed much of a difference—though I chalk that up to the fact I only got one treatment.
+As for general detoxification and overall well-being, I can’t say I noticed much of a difference—though I chalk that up to getting just one treatment.
 I did get a huge migraine the next day in the evening, which could have been a side effect, or the result of trying to drive past the Hollywood and Highland intersection during rush hour.